shaymiya/30-days-of-python/README.md

 Learned how to create and use our own custom functions in Python.

 **DAY 12 - MODULES** \
-Learned how to access and use different modules in Python.
+Learned how to access, create and use different modules in Python.